 The McHenry County Historical Society supports the work of these two fine organizations.

-The 2011 Northern Illinois Quilt Fest has ended, but information is still available via these links:
+The Northern Illinois Quilt Fest is over, but information remains available via these links: